captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## LIEUTENANT CARO:
-I wish there was, but no. If you hadn’t turned down that final settlement offer—
+I wish there was, but no. If you hadn’t turned down that final settlement offer —

 ---